 12. Nov.
 2019

 Significant progress in physics, chemistry or medicine.
-Petr Neugebauer and his team presented a unique device at CEITEC Brno University that changes…
+Petr Neugebauer and his team presented a unique device at CEITEC BUT that changes the…

 11. Sept.
 2019

 The International School on Magnetism Is Organized by CEITEC This Year.
 The Topic Is Experimental Techniques